HDrizzle/stack_machine/README.md

 8. `GPRAM-INC-ADDR` - GPRAM - Write (++ address)
 9. `GPRAM-ADDR-A` - GPRAM - Address bits 0 - 7
 10. `GPRAM-ADDR-B` - GPRAM - Address bits 8 - 15
-11. `GPIO-WRITE` - Writes to GPIO output pins
+11. `GPIO-WRITE-A` - Writes to GPIO output pins 0 - 7
 12. `OFFSET-WRITE` - Replaces value in stack at `ToS - offset`
 13. `SET-STACK-OFFSET` - Sets the stack offset byte
 14. `ALU-C-IN` - ALU latch for carry and borrow
+15. `GPIO-WRITE-B` - Writes to GPIO output pins 8 - 15

 Devices that can set the state of (write to) the bus: